thewestlabs/RNG-SyNC-doc/README.md

 | Renogy Wanderer/Adventurer | ✅ | Needs USB power |
 | RICH SOLAR 20/40/60 | ❓ |  |
 | SRNE ML24/ML48 series | ❓ |  |

-### Troubleshooting
-In case you face any issues (data not uploading etc), please follow the instructions in the [Troubleshooting](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/Troubleshooting) page.

 ### Upgrade firmware
 If you have an older version of the device and would like to update to latest firmware, contact me through store page with your order number.
 Check [changelog](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/Micropython-Changelog) to know more about latest features.